 You can follow us on Facebook to keep up with our current and past activities here.

 Our mission is to help to bridge the digital divide between our communities and offer equal opportunities in education by raising money for the purchase of computers which will be donated to a Boston school in need.

 WE ARE OFFERING A NEW CLASS IN JAVA!

 The programming class will be teaching students fundamental programming concepts such as computational thinking and conditionals.

-By the end of the course, students will be able to put these and other ideas into practice and will have completed a final project.
+By the end of the course, students will be able to put these and other ideas into practice.

 All proceeds from this class will go towards the purchase of computers for underserved schools in the Boston area.
 By participating in this class your child will at the same time learn to program and help bridge the digital divide.
 Thank you for your support!

 How much does it cost?